nla/nla-blacklight/README.md

     SOLR_URL

 #### Temp and caching directories
-    BLACKLIGHT_TMP_PATH
+    PIDFILE - relocates the server pid file outside of the application directory BLACKLIGHT_TMP_PATH - relocates the caching directory outside of the application directory

 #### External services
     IMAGE_SERVICE_URL

+    GETALIBRARYCARD_BASE_URL - base URL for Get a Library Card GETALIBRARYCARD_AUTH_PATH - path to the authentication endpoint of Get a Library Card GETALIBRARYCARD_PATRON_DETAILS_PATH - path to the user details endpoint of Get a Library Card

 ## Setup

 1. Pull down the app from version control.
-2. Make sure you have MySQL running locally and/or configured in the `.env.development.local` config file.
+2. Make sure you have MySQL running locally and configured in the `.env.development.local` config file.
-3. Make sure you have Solr running locally and/or configured in the `.env.development.local` config file.
+3. Make sure you have Solr running locally and configured in the `.env.development.local` config file.
 4. `bin/setup` installs gems, npm packages, and database migrations for development/test environments.

 ## Running the app

-1. `RAILS_ENV=<env> bin/run` runs the Rails server at 0.0.0.0:3000.
-Best for production.
+* `RAILS_ENV=<env> bin/run` runs the Rails server at 0.0.0.0:3000.
-2. `RAILS_ENV=development bin/dev` runs the SASS compiler in "watch" mode, in parallel with the Rails server.

 ## Tests and CI

-1. `bin/ci` contains all the tests and security vulnerability checks for the app.
+* `bin/ci` contains all the tests and security vulnerability checks for the app.
-2. `tmp/test.log` will use the production logging format *NOT* the development one.
+* `tmp/test.log` will use the production logging format *NOT* the development one.
+* The following test frameworks are used:
+    * RSpec - for BDD testing
+    * Cucumber - for acceptance testing
+    * Capybara - simulates web application interaction
+    * Webmock - HTTP request mocking and stubbing
+    * VCR - Mock HTTP responses with canned data

 ## Deployment

-* All runtime configuration should be supplied in the UNIX environment as environment variables.
+* All runtime configuration should be supplied as environment variables.
 * Rails logging uses [lograge](https://github.com/roidrage/lograge). `bin/setup help` can tell you how to see this locally.
 * The temporary file directory configured by the `BLACKLIGHT_TMP_PATH` must be writable by the user that runs the application.
+* Gems declared in the Gemfile are installed in the `vendor/bundle` directory.
+* Rails assets must be precompiled before deployment and `RAILS_SERVE_STATIC_FILES` set to `true` in order for files in the `public` directory to be accessible.
+* `RAILS_LOG_TO_STDOUT` must be set to `true` for logs to be sent to the console.

-## Security / Vulnerability Checking
+## Linting, Static Analysis & Supply Chain Vulnerability Checking

-The following tools provide security and vulnerability checking of the code.
+The following tools provide linting, security and vulnerability checking of the code.

+* [rubocop](https://rubocop.org/) and [standardrb](https://github.com/testdouble/standard) ensure standardised code formatting and best practices.
-* [brakeman](https://github.com/presidentbeef/brakeman) is a static analysis vulnerability checker.
+* [brakeman](https://github.com/presidentbeef/brakeman) provides static analysis checking.
     * Reports are written to `tmp/brakeman.html`
-* [bundler-audit](https://github.com/rubysec/bundler-audit) checks for vulnerabilities in application dependencies.
+* [bundler-audit](https://github.com/rubysec/bundler-audit) checks application dependencies for security vulnerabilities.

 ## Containers